 |P0264||Qualified Health Claims

-Qualified health claims differ from health claims [P0124] in that they must be accompanied by a disclaimer or otherwise qualified.
-As they are claims that do not meet the significant scientific agreement (SSA) standard.
-For example:
+Qualified health claims differ from health claims [P0124] as they must be accompanied by a disclaimer or otherwise qualified.
+These claims are authorized by the FDA, when there is evidence for a relationship between a food substance (a food, food component, or dietary ingredient) and reduced risk of a disease or health-related condition, but not sufficient to meet the significant scientific agreement (SSA) standard.

 |P0115||Other Ingredient- or Constituent-Related Claim or Use